macadmins/ddm_testing/README.md

 ```bash
 ./kmfddm/tools/syncdir.py ddm_examples
 ```

 This script will apply everything in the ddm_examples folder.
+Note that is uses the environment variables from above (which can also be supplied as args).

 If you run it a second time, you'll see that everything has already been applied on the server side: